Skip to main content

 return theta, np.array(train_hist), np.array(val_hist)

-# closed-form ridge at the same lambda, for comparison
+# closed-form ridge at the selected lambda, for comparison

 theta_cf = np.linalg.solve(